jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Getting-Started/Create-RDS-Instance.md

 ![Create Instance 1](../../image/RDS/Create-Instance-1.png)

-- Virtual Private Cloud: Instances can only be created in the virtual private cloud.
-If not having a virtual private cloud and subnet, users can create a virtual private cloud and subnet through the link of [New Virtual Private Cloud] and [Create New Subnet].
-After the creation is complete, click [Refresh] to see the newly created virtual private cloud and subnet.
+- Virtual Private Cloud: Instances can only be created in the Virtual Private Cloud.
+If not having a Virtual Private Cloud and subnet, users can create a Virtual Private Cloud and subnet through the link of [New Virtual Private Cloud] and [Create New Subnet].
+After the creation is complete, click [Refresh] to see the newly created Virtual Private Cloud and subnet.
-   - Please make sure that database instance and VM that needs to connect to the database instance are in the same virtual private cloud when choosing virtual private cloud.
+   - Please make sure that database instance and VM that needs to connect to the database instance are in the same Virtual Private Cloud when choosing Virtual Private Cloud.
    - Instance can be created in a selected subnet which retains a vast number of remaining IPs to allow creation of instances due to management demand.
       - MySQL: More than 4 remaining IPs are required.
       - SQL Server: More than 10 remaining IPs are required.